flutter/packages/packages/pigeon/README.md

 ## Supported Platforms

-Currently Pigeon only supports generating Objective-C code for usage on iOS and calling host functions from Flutter.
+Currently Pigeon only supports generating Objective-C code for usage on iOS and Java code for Android.

 ## Runtime Requirements

 Pigeon generates all the code that is needed to communicate between Flutter and the host platform, there is no extra runtime requirement.
 A plugin author doesn't need to worry about conflicting versions of Pigeon.

 ## Usage

-### Steps
+### Flutter calling into iOS Steps

 1) Add Pigeon as a dev_dependency.
 1) Make a ".dart" file outside of your "lib" directory for defining the communication interface.
 1) Run pigeon on your ".dart" file to generate the required Dart and Objective-C code.
+1) Add the generated Dart code to `lib` for compilation.
-1) Add the generated code to your `ios/Runner.xcworkspace` XCode project for compilation.
+1) Add the generated Objective-C code to your Xcode project for compilation (e.g. `ios/Runner.xcworkspace`).
 1) Implement the generated iOS protocol for handling the calls on iOS, set it up as the handler for the messages.
+1) Call the generated Dart methods.

+### Flutter calling into Android Steps

+1) Add Pigeon as a dev_dependency.
+1) Make a ".dart" file outside of your "lib" directory for defining the communication interface.
+1) Run pigeon on your ".dart" file to generate the required Dart and Java code.
+1) Add the generated Dart code to `./lib` for compilation.
+1) Add the generated Java code to your `./android/app/src/main/java` directory for compilation.
+1) Implement the generated Java interface for handling the calls on Android, set it up as the handler for the messages.
 1) Call the generated Dart methods.